-In Figure 2, suppose we are at The green path between and has been realized.
+In Figure 2, suppose we are at The dark blue path between and has been realized.
 We know that the particle has reached the point at that time.
 With this knowledge, we see that the paths starting at this point will have the average

 Note that for different realized paths, takes different values.
 Therefore , for , is a random variable.
 It is a function of the event we condition the expectation on.